jgreely/longpass/README.md

   longhex
   smorg

-# mixes 11 different rulesets to create 9-word passphrases that
+# mixes 11 different wordlists to create 9-word passphrases that
 # should be long and strong enough for anyone (~127 bits of entropy).
 #
 % longpass -r smorg -c 3